Mermaid Waters

 Mermaid Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 55 projects likely to affect the region.
-Notable initiatives include The Chevron, Lakeview Boulevard Townhouses, Mermaid Waters Sewer Pump Station Upgrade, and Miami State School Upgrade, with further details provided below.
+AreaSearch has identified 54 projects that could affect the region.
+Notable initiatives include The Chevron development, Lakeview Boulevard Townhouses project, Mermaid Waters Sewer Pump Station upgrade in 2018-2019, and Miami State School upgrade slated for completion by December 2021.

 Professional plan users can use the search below to filter and access additional projects.